saleslayer/magento-enterprise-plugin/README.md

 ## How To Start

 ### 1. Module package install process

-#### 1.1 Download the package in your Magento
+The recommended way to install this extension is through [Composer].

 > **Warning**.
-> Install the plugin only automatically or manually.
-If you try to install it with both methods at the same time, in step 1.2 Magento will return an error.
+> If you have previously installed the plugin manually in root folder 'app/code', uninstall it.
+Then install the plugin automatically through composer.
+If you try to install it in both ways at the same time, in step 1.2 Magento will return an error.

-##### 1.1.1 Via Composer.
+#### 1.1 Through Composer.
 In your Magento root folder, execute command:
 ```
 composer require saleslayer/magento-enterprise-plugin
 ```